HecatePhy/website-academic/content/publication/ASPDAC23_macrorank/index.md

 ---
-title: 'SAGERoute: Synergistic Analog Routing Considering Geometric and Electrical Constraints with Manual Design Compatibility'
+title: 'MacroRank: Ranking Macro Placement Solutions Leveraging Translation Equivariancy'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Yifan Chen
-  - Haoyi Zhang
+  - Jing Mai
   - admin
-  - Haoyang Luo
-  - Jiahao Song
-  - Xiyuan Tang
-  - Junhua Liu
+  - Muhan Zhang
   - Yibo Lin
-  - Runsheng Wang
-  - Ru Huang

 # Author notes (optional)
-author_notes:
+#author_notes:
-  - 'Equal contribution'
+#  - 'Equal contribution'
-  - 'Equal contribution'
+#  - 'Equal contribution'

-date: '2023-04-17T00:00:00Z'
+date: '2023-01-19T00:00:00Z'
 doi: ''

 # Schedule page publish date (NOT publication's date).
-publishDate: '2023-01-14T00:00:00Z'
+publishDate: '2023-01-01T00:00:00Z'

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;